RuoyingZheng/RuoyingZheng.github.io/_posts/2026-01-06-aesthetic-mind.md

 toc:
   sidebar: left
   -name: The origin of human aesthetics
-    subsections:
     -name: The dawn of art in the early paleolithic

 _styles: >
   .fake-img {